 So, whether you are considering hiring an ISA or already have one, here are a few things that they can do that you may not have thought of:

 - Add a “human touch” to your follow-ups. – While your ISA’s impact on your business is significant, so is their impact on your leads and clients.
-Although emphasis has been on them being your “human call-centers,” we must remember that the bottom line is that ISA’s SPEND TIME WITH LEADS.
+Although emphasis has been on them being your “human call-centers,” we must remember that ISA’s SPEND TIME WITH LEADS is the bottom line.
 There is nothing wrong with an automated system for lead nurturing; however, adding a personal touch can make a huge difference.
 Your ISA can add that personal touch in various ways and help in building and fostering relationships.

 - Accountability Police. – Your ISA can hold you and the rest of the team accountable for their responsibilities when it comes to your leads.
 By setting up a tracking system, your ISA can go through your leads consistently and check on the progress being made to converting them.

 - Increase Conversions. – ISAs are experts at generating and nurturing leads.
-Because of the general strengths of people who take on an ISA role, they are largely able to engage and draw out even the coldest leads.
+Because of the general strengths of people who take on an ISA role, they can largely engage and draw out even the coldest leads.
 This is a great asset in their skill set.
 That is why their roles significantly differ from that of, say, a transaction coordinator.
-Giving your ISAs a chance to develop their skill sets will greatly benefit your business.
+Giving your ideas a chance to develop their skill sets will greatly benefit your business.

 These are only a few things that are out-of-the-norm that an ISA can do.
 Many top Real Estate teams attribute their success to having amazing ISAs on their team.
-Taking into account the skill-set and personality type you look for when hiring an ISA, what are other things within your business that they may be able to be a part of?
+Considering the skill-set and personality type you look for when hiring an ISA, what are other things within your business that they may be able to be a part of?

 If you feel that an ISA could be the missing piece to growing your business, don’t forget to book that Double My Business Strategy Session with us today!